 A tennis environment should have the following elements to be successful:

 - Constructive criticism

 - Pressure at appropriate times

-These elements need to be met by figures in your child’s tennis life.
-These include the coach, the other tennis players at the club, and you as the parent.
+These elements need to be met by figures in your child’s tennis journey.
+These include the professional tennis coaches you engage, the other tennis players at the tennis club in Singapore, and you as the parent.

-First, the supportive network should involve the tennis club, the tennis coaches, and the wider community.
-A child needs to feel welcomed and like they belong.
-If they feel rejected or ostracized in any way, the tennis club is no longer a supportive network.
-Rather, they should look forward to meeting their tennis peers and tennis coach at each training session.
+First, the supportive network should involve the tennis club in Singapore, the pro tennis coaches that you engage, and the wider community.
+A child needs to feel welcomed and like where they belong.
+If they feel rejected or ostracized in any way, the tennis club in Singapore is no longer a supportive network.
+Rather, they should look forward to meeting their tennis peers and tennis coach in Singapore at their junior tennis squad training session.

 As for positive affirmation, this should be both given and received.
 Your child should learn to compliment others on their tennis game and learn how to receive compliments.
 Affirming someone in sport can be positive for mental and emotional development.
 It is also good for general life social skills.